lite-xl/lite-xl/doc/usage.md

 ![screenshot](https://user-images.githubusercontent.com/3920290/81471642-6c165880-91ea-11ea-8cd1-fae7ae8f0bc4.png)

 ## Overview
-lite is a lightweight text editor written mostly in Lua — it aims to provide something practical, pretty, *small* and fast, implemented as simply as possible; easy to modify and extend, or to use without doing either.
+Lite is a lightweight text editor written mostly in Lua — it aims to provide something practical, pretty, *small* and fast, implemented as simply as possible; easy to modify and extend, or to use without doing either.

+Lite XL is based on the Lite editor itself and provide some enhancements while remaining perfectly compatible with Lite.

 ## Getting Started
-When lite is started it's typically opened with a *project directory* — this is the directory where your project's code and other data resides.
-The project directory is set once when lite is started and, for the duration of the session, cannot be changed.
+Lite works using a *project directory* — this is the directory where your project's code and other data resides.

 To open lite with a specific project directory the directory name can be passed as a command-line argument *(`.` can be passed to use the current directory)* or the directory can be dragged onto either the lite executable or a running instance of lite.

+Once started the project directory can be changed using the command `core:change-project-folder`.
+The command will close all the documents currently opened and switch to the new project directory.

+If you want to open a project directory in a new window the command `core:open-project-folder` will open a new editor window with the selected project directory.

 The main way of opening files in lite is through the `core:find-file` command — this provides a fuzzy finder over all of the project's files and can be